Articles

 “Jesus did not come to be useful but to be precious.
 Oh, how many Christians receive him as useful.
 Or another way to put it is: that Jesus Christ did not come into the world to assist you in meeting desires you already had before you were born again.
 He came into the world to change your desires so that he is the main one.”

 Friend, have you eaten the Bread of Life?
-Are you abiding in him, and loving others?
-When we partake of him, we find him to be the food our souls need most.
-Don’t work merely for food that is perishing, instead, set your sights (and appetites) on that which never expires, goes bad, or leaves you wanting.
+Are you abiding in him and loving others?
+When we partake of him, we find him the food our souls need most.
+Don’t work merely for food that is perishing; instead, set your sights (and appetites) on food that never expires, goes bad, or leaves you wanting.

 Let’s eat!